jimbrig/obsidian_vault/R/R Books List.md

 ## Utility

 - [Happy Git and GitHub for the useR](https://happygitwithr.com/) Happy Git provides opinionated instructions on how to: Install Git and get it working smoothly with GitHub, in the shell and in the RStudio IDE.
 Develop a few key workflows that cover your most common tasks.
 Integrate Git and GitHub into your daily work with R and R Markdown.

+- [What They Forgot to Teach You About R](https://rstats.wtf/) We focus on building holistic and project-oriented workflows that address the most common sources of friction in data analysis, _outside of doing the statistical analysis itself_.

 - [Data Science at the Command Line, 1e](https://www.datascienceatthecommandline.com/1e/) Discover why the command line is an agile, scalable, and extensible technology.
 Even if you’re already comfortable processing data with, say, Python or R, you’ll greatly improve your data science workflow by also leveraging the power of the command line.